Rtwotwo/AutoDrive/README.md

 ## Papers

 Tags were checked against paper titles, abstracts, and method descriptions.
 GitHub star badges link to author/team implementations verified against the paper or an official project page. **Code pending** marks an official repository that announces a future release; a dash means no released author/team implementation was found after searching.
 Star counts are live.

+The RSI track groups autonomous-driving research with an explicit iterative improvement loop.
+Papers may describe this as self-improving, self-evolving, safe online learning, or agentic evolution; inclusion does not imply that a fully general recursively self-modifying system has been demonstrated.

 ### End-to-End Autonomous Driving